jundalisay/superb/content/en/superphysics/principles/matrix.md

 Inaction leads to nothing.
 But haste, on the contrary, also makes waste.

-Human minds are limited and so our focus must be relevant.
-For example, as a species, it would be better to focus on solutions to global warming than to think of how to predict the stock market, which really just benefits the self.
+Human minds have limited abilities and so our focus must be relevant in order to maximize and concentrate what little we have.
+For example, as a species, it would be better to focus on solutions to global warming than to think of how to make more money, create a new cryptocurrency, or predict the stock market.
+The latter ideas are really based on selfish-interest instead of the common-interest.

 ## Metaphysical Idea versus Physical Matter